10 tips for a great night's sleep

 - Try a magnesium supplement.
 ‘This can help you get to sleep,’ says Dr Ramlakhan.

 If you’re still having trouble sleeping, you should visit your GP to rule out these three common sleep disorders.

-‘Insomnia increases with age, though it’s not caused by ageing,’ says Professor Morgan.
-‘By the time you get to your 60s and 70s, around 25 per cent of people will have symptoms of insomnia.
-This is mirrored in the increased consumption of sleeping tablets and other sleep remedies.
+‘Insomnia is a clinical condition that deserves proper treatment.’ says Professor Kevin Morgan, director of the Clinical Sleep Research Unit at the University of Loughborough ‘It increases with age, though it’s not actually caused by ageing.
+By the time you get to your 60s and 70s, around 25 per cent of people will have symptoms of insomnia.’

 Restless Legs Syndrome